intellectivelab/docs.intellectivelab.com/_docs/unity-react/installation/software-requirements.md

 layout: docs
 category: Unity 7
 ---
-| **Note**: Software Requirements for Unity Installation are the same for Unity ExtJs and Unity React.
+| **Note**: Software Requirements for Unity Installation are the same for Unity ExtJS and Unity React.

 # Overview